cx-prog-lang/.github/features/func_in_struct.md

  - Status: Ongoing

 The implementation first needs to find a function declaration within a struct definition and enclose the identifier with `(*` and `)`.
-Then, at the IR level, it should insert a store instruction for each function member that copies its default value (if applicable, after an explicit initializer).
+Then, at the IR level, it should insert a store instruction for each function member that copies its default value (after an explicit initializer, if applicable).

 ## Discussion